 The Law Papers of St. George Tucker

-The Law Papers of St. George Tucker a two-volume edition sponsored by The College of William and Mary in Virginia and the Omohundro Institute of Early American History and Culture.
-The three-volume edition has been published for the Omohundro Institute by the University of North Carolina Press.
+The Law Papers of St. George Tucker is a three-volume edition sponsored by The College of William and Mary in Virginia and the Omohundro Institute of Early American History and Culture.
+The three-volume edition was published for the Omohundro Institute by the University of North Carolina Press in 2013.

 About the Project

-The Law Papers of St. George Tucker will publish Tucker’s case reports in a two-volume edition with scholarly annotations, biographical sketches of the lawyers and judges mentioned in the reports, a glossary that defines specialized legal terms, and a short-title bibliography that provides full bibliographical entries for the sources of citations.
-A general introductory essay will include an overview of Tucker’s life and career, a survey of the law in post-Revolutionary Virginia, a description of Tucker’s cases and method of reporting, and an appraisal of his jurisprudence.
+The Law Papers of St. George Tucker published Tucker’s case reports in a three-volume edition with scholarly annotations, biographical sketches of the lawyers and judges mentioned in the reports, a glossary that defines specialized legal terms, and a short-title bibliography that provides full bibliographical entries for the sources of citations.
+A general introductory essay includes an overview of Tucker’s life and career, a survey of the law in post-Revolutionary Virginia, a description of Tucker’s cases and method of reporting, and an appraisal of his jurisprudence.

 Publication of Tucker’s law reports is long overdue.
-The project carried out under the auspices of the Omohundro Institute of Early American History and Culture in association with the College of William and Mary and the College’s Marshall-Wythe School of Law.
-The two-volume edition published for the Omohundro Institute by the University of North Carolina Press.
-The greater part of the edition will consist of the three manuscript volumes of reports in Virginia courts from 1786 to 1811.
+The project was carried out under the auspices of the Omohundro Institute of Early American History and Culture in association with the College of William and Mary and the College’s Marshall-Wythe School of Law.
+The three-volume edition was published for the Omohundro Institute by the University of North Carolina Press in 2013.
+The greater part of the edition consists of the three manuscript volumes of reports in Virginia courts from 1786 to 1811.
 Tucker intended these reports to be preserved as a single integrated document, and they should be published as such.
-Tucker’s reports in the U.S. District Court and U.S. Circuit Court from 1813 to 1824 will comprise a considerably smaller part of the edition.
+Tucker’s reports in the U.S. District Court and U.S. Circuit Court from 1813 to 1824 comprise a considerably smaller part of the edition.